 A: Boat Pittsburgh offers pontoon boat rentals – either four or eight hours – between sunrise and sunset.
 We have incentivized the pricing structure to ensure a full day tour is the best deal for you because we want you to be able to live it up!

 We also want you to be able to plan your trip and anticipate an accurate total cost for your adventure.
-You are responsible for the rental fee (listed below), the amount of fuel you use during your rental, and applicable PA taxes.
+You are responsible for the rental fee (listed below) and applicable PA taxes.
+Boat fuel is now included in the cost of your rental.

-Bonus: Weekday rentals (Monday-Thursday) are now 10% off!
+Bonus: Weekday rentals (Monday-Thursday, holidays not included) are now 10% off!

 Once you have reserved your rental date and time, we’ll ask you to pay a $100 deposit to hold your reservation.
 Your deposit will be credited toward the total cost.
 Cash and major credit cards are accepted.
 (Visa, MasterCard, Discover, and American Express) No personal checks.
 The balance is due anytime from booking to the day of the rental.

 A: Yes, if the proper precautions are taken and the laws are followed.
 Children of any age are permitted to come boating with their guardians.
 Children 12 years and younger are required to wear a life jacket (Personal Flotation Device) at all times, including when children are dockside.
 We provide child and/or infant life jackets if you let us know the approximate weight of each child in your rental party.
-Sizes are Infant (-30lbs); Youth 30-50lbs; and Youth 50-90 lbs.
+Sizes are Infant (-30lbs); Child (30-50lbs); and Youth (50-90 lbs).